bloominstituteoftechnology/update-readme-on-merge/README.md

 # Update README on Merge

+My favorite band is Iron Maiden!

-## Below are descriptions of the diff, created by AI
+## Below is a description of the diff, created by AI